GinoGalotti/guildgazette/party.md

 There is not much we know about him.
 We just know about his dark past, his little flurry glowing fox and his tentacle fetish.
 I think he is one of those Japanese-obsessed dudes.

+## Killawok

+I don't trust him.
+But, to be honest, no one does it.
+So he is already ok with it.
+Killy has proven to be very useful clearing mountains of rocks and debris.

 ## The rest

 Friends come and go.
 Like the wind.
 That is life.
 Do you expect me to remember their names?
 Fuck no.